Municipalities of Macedonia

 Postal codes:

-When Macedonia first gained independence from Yugoslavia, it continued to use the old Yugoslav postal codes.
-They were five digits, and for locations in Macedonia, the first digit was 9.
-More recently, Macedonia has begun to use four-digit postal codes.
+When the territory now known as North Macedonia first gained independence from Yugoslavia, it continued to use the old Yugoslav postal codes.
+They were five digits, and for locations in North Macedonia, the first digit was 9.
+More recently, North Macedonia has begun to use four-digit postal codes.
 For international mail, especially from Europe, it is optional to prefix the postal code with MK- or MAK-.

 Further subdivisions: